spartensor/hamsi-mf/README.md

 ...
 ```
 ## Files
 The code consists of a single file, `hamsi_sharedmem.cpp`.
 The Movielens 1M, 10M and 20M data files used in the research paper are provided in the `data.zip` file.
-Note that these are not identical to the data files in the MovieLens web site; the data format has been changed to accomodate the input standard of HAMSI.
+Note that the format of these files are not identical to the original data files distributed from the MovieLens web site, but the contents are.

 ## Compiling
-The code is written in C++.
+The code is written in C++ 0x11.
 The OpenMP library and GSL (GNU Scientific Library) development files are required.

-To compile on the command line:
+To compile on the command line use:
 `g++ -std=c++11 hamsi_sharedmem.cpp -lgsl -lgslcblas -fopenmp -O3 -o hamsi`

 ## Usage